SwiftERM Hyper-personalisation for ecommerce email marketing

 Although irrelevance is a serious marketing crime, we wondered if that was enough to drive consumers to mark an email as spam.
 Email specialists know the consequences of being labelled spam, so we asked respondents what inbox violations were severe enough to elicit a flag.

 Interestingly, it wasn’t irrelevant content that caused most people to mark emails as spam.
 It was too frequent sending.
-Forty-six per cent of respondents indicated that they had marked companies as spam because of too frequent emails.
+46 % of respondents indicated that they had marked companies as spam because of too frequent emails.
 This reaction is understandable given that subscribing to multiple lists is commonplace.
 Emails can pile up quickly, resulting in exasperated clicks on the spam button.

-“I didn’t purposefully subscribe” is an interesting second choice with 36 per cent.
+“I didn’t purposefully subscribe” is an interesting second choice with 36 %.
 Although online marketers may pay lip service to permission-based principles by including a checkbox for email subscriptions on download forms, many set the checkbox to an automatic affirmative.
-Without another clear opt-in form, consumers can unwittingly subscribe to emails that they don’t actually want.
+Without another clear opt-in form, consumers can unwittingly subscribe to emails that they don’t want.

 Double opt-in processes were implemented to combat this very situation, and they remain the best practice for email marketers.
 Having a clear unsubscribe link in emails will also help reduce the number of spam complaints.

-Thirty-one per cent of respondents said they had flagged emails because they contained irrelevant content, reinforcing the need for better segmentation and targeted offers. the nativity of the report on this point is dramatically illustrated here, cow-towing to the old perception of segmentation as the best solution, whereas all it actually does is dice the irrelevancy up into smaller groups. individual personalisation is infallible and at best only able to be equalled as a solution to personalisation.
+31 % of respondents said they had flagged emails because they contained irrelevant content, reinforcing the need for better segmentation and targeted offers. the nativity of the report on this point is dramatically illustrated here, cow-towing to the old perception of segmentation as the best solution, whereas all it does is dice the irrelevancy up into smaller groups. individual personalisation is infallible and at best only able to be equalled as a solution to personalisation.

 Summary